annacastellet/popgen-ancestry-map/README.md

 **PopGen Ancestry Map** is an interactive web application for visualizing population ancestry data.
 Users can upload their own dataset, and the app generates a map with pie chart popups showing ancestry breakdowns for each population.

 ## 🔍 Why use this tool?
 Who wants to manually analyse large tables of population data?
 I'm guessing not you (since you end up in this repository).
-This app helps users quickly identify dominant ancestries and explore geographic patterns in population distributions.
-Perfect for geneticist, anthropologist, historians, or anyone who wants to play detective with ancestry data (without the boring parts).
+This app helps users quickly identify patterns of population ancestries around the globe.
+Useful for population genetics studies.

 ## ⚙️ Installation and Setup
 ### 1. Clone the repository